RonnieRawlings/RonnieRawlings/README.md

 - 👋 Hi, I’m @RonnieRawlings head of Rowlin Studios
-- 👀 I’m interested in games development, specificlly the programming aspects.
+- 👀 I’m interested in games development, specificlly the programming aspects
-- 🌱 I’m currently learning Python, C#, and Unity.
+- 🌱 I’m currently learning Python, C#, and Unity
-- 💞️ I’m looking to collaborate on a range of Games Design Projects.
+- 💞️ I’m looking to collaborate on a range of Games Design Projects
 - 📫 How to reach me: ronnierawlings2002@gmail.com

 <!---